Unrestricted views of the Sawtooth Mountain Range and Bridgeport Reservoir (extra bug exposure included ;-))

 We're a husband and wife team and this is our adopted home - a small RV Park & Campground located directly on the shores of Bridgeport Reservoir.
 We believe in campfires, starry nights, good laughs, exploration, a deep sleep and an early rise.
 The mountains are a place to get back to basics, a place to explore, to breathe.
 So turn off your phone and turn on your senses.
 When you arrive, we won’t hand you a list of rules but we may ask you to join us for a campfire, remind you to conserve water, and to separate your trash so we can recycle it.
 That’s about it, oh yeah: relax, it’s your vacation.

 The Extra Special Lakeshore Camping site (T4) offers some extra space and exceptional, unrestricted views of the Sawtooth Mountain Range and Bridgeport Reservoir (extra mosquito exposure included ;-)).
 With that, you'll be getting the best spot to admire our beautiful Eastern Sierra sunsets.
-This site is fairly exposed, so you won't have much cover from the wind, but it comes with palapa - you're welcome to bring an extra shade tent/structure if you wish to.
+This dry camping site is fairly exposed, so please bear in mind you won't have much cover from the wind, but it does come with a palapa for some shade protection and you're welcome to bring an extra shade tent if you wish to.
 The site is located close to our Sierra Stream camper.

 It’s important to us that our guests don’t feel they are renting a camping site as much as they’re immersing themselves into the outdoor experience.
 You may just want to lay in one of our hammocks and read for three days.
 For the more adventurous, we offer a full slate of self-guided recreational activities such as hiking, kayaking, fishing, ATVing, rock climbing, biking, natural water slides, stand up paddle boards and so much more.
 Do you enjoy bird watching?
 There are hundreds of different species right here at Paradise Shores, which is located on a major bird migration route.